mallabee/queue/readme.md

 - Driver/Adapter - A driver is the way to interact with new queue type (e.g.: Beanstalkd, SQS, Redis, Database).
 - Connector - A driver connector is the class that makes the connection between a queue configuration and a driver and generate an instance.
 - Event - An event is fired when relevant stuff happens (such as job processed, job failed).
 You can listen to these events and interact with the queue while they occur.
+- Queue Utils - sometimes it happens that a driver have implementation / ideas that other drivers don't share with it, this is the place to put them.

 ### Best practices for background task management